 This course covers the basic principles of biostatistics that include data collection, organizing, analysis and representing.
-It's focused on descriptive statistics such as measures of central tendency, dispersion measures, formulating and testing hypothesis and conducting pilot studies.
+It's focused on descriptive statistics like measures of central tendency, dispersion measures, formulating and testing hypothesis and conducting pilot studies.

-CLS 231: Human Anatomy and Physiology, 4(3+1)
+CLS 231: Human Anatomy and Physiology, 4(3+1) Pre-requisite: BIO 106